vaimo/composer-patches/README.md

 }
 ```

-Note that "scan" can point to the same folder where you have the patches that have a proper declaration
+Note that "search" can point to the same folder where you have the patches that have a proper declaration
 in a JSON file.

 Note that patches-base, etc are not mandatory to be declared when using patches-search as the exact path